CoR-GS: Sparse-View 3D Gaussian Splatting via Co-Regularization: Experiments

 \subsection{Comparison}

-\textbf{LLFF.} We provide the quantitative results on the LLFF dataset in \cref{tab:llff}.
+\textbf{\textit{LLFF.}} We provide the quantitative results on the LLFF dataset in \cref{tab:llff}.
 Our method consistently achieves the best performance across PSNR, SSIM, LPIPS, and AVGE metrics with 3, 6, and 9 training views.
-3DGS-based methods exhibit a significant advantage in terms of scene structure compared to NeRF-based methods.
-The depth-supervised FSGS enhances the performance of 3DGS in scenarios with 3 and 6 views.
+The depth-supervised FSGS \cite{zhu2023FSGS} enhances the performance of 3DGS in scenarios with 3 and 6 views.
 However, with 9 training views, 3DGS can already reconstruct the scene structure well, which limits the effectiveness of external depth supervision.
 Our method conducts co-regularization to avoid reconstructing incorrect geometry, leading to improvements across all metrics with various training views.
 We provide quantitative visualizations of rendered images and depth at novel views and Gaussian points in \cref{fig:llff}.
-From the rendered depth maps, we observe that vanilla 3DGS can recover certain scene structures but exhibits geometric errors, particularly evident in the unrealistic parts of rendered images at novel views.
+From the rendered depth maps, we observe that vanilla 3DGS can recover certain scene structures but exhibits geometric errors, particularly evident in the unrealistic parts of rendered images.
 For the point representations, many Gaussians are dispersed throughout space and far from the reconstructed scene.
 These Gaussians, when observed from novel views, can result in unrealistic rendering images.
 With depth supervision, FSGS can correct the incorrect geometry of 3DGS; however, noises in external depth maps also adversely affect the geometry.
 Similarly, relying on depth supervision makes it challenging to directly constrain Gaussians.
 It can be seen that the Gaussians' dispersion of FSGS is still not compact.
 Our method effectively assists Gaussians in reconstructing coherent and compact geometry, resulting in higher-quality novel view rendering.